Use the Symposium on Apps Submission Form to submit your proposal before the submission deadline (7 June 2012, 23:59 UTC/GMT).

 No. The attendee population is actually very diverse.
 It includes different experience levels, different backgrounds, and different interests in technical and artistic topics.
 Your detailed audience identification aids proposal evaluation by the reviewers (to ensure that your material is appropriate to the audience you wish to reach), by the Symposium on Apps Committee (for program balancing), and for proper marketing to interested conference attendees.

 While we do specify introductory-level events in our general themes, we do not favor or avoid specific levels of material.
-SIGGRAPH Asia 2011 will serve a wide international audience of many capabilities.
+SIGGRAPH Asia 2012 will serve a wide international audience of many capabilities.
 The richest, most engaging materials are desired no matter what their level.
-This is your opportunity to address a community need with your expertise.
+This is your opportunity to address the community’s need with your expertise.
 The Symposium on Apps Committee will offer the best-balanced program possible with available submissions and resources.
 This includes the need for a good mixture of beginning, intermediate, and advanced presentations.

 We have a great idea for an untried topic.
 Should we submit it?

 Absolutely!
-While this is the first iteration of Symposium on Apps and most topics are novel, we seek innovation both in topics and presentation.
+We always seek innovation both in topics and presentation.
 New ideas that relate to some aspect of computer graphics in mobile computing and interactive techniques are most welcome for consideration.
 You should clearly state this relevance in the rationale of your proposal.

 Do you support anything other than Portable Document Format (PDF)?
 It is easier for me to provide files in (your file type here).
 Everyone can read those, right?